 I’ve read many accounts of pilots that the first reaction is of disbelief… “this really can’t be happening”.
 I can confirm that was true in my case, but training took over to immediately lower the nose.
 I’ve also heard that the desire to get back to the runway is powerful – that “if I land on a runway, I and my plane will be ok”.
 That’s the truly dangerous goal.
 It took a second to confirm what I already knew – the only option was in front of me.
 I confirmed the standard checklist of fuel, mixture, carb heat and magnetos to no avail while aiming slightly to the left to avoid some parked equipment and larger piles of dirt and/or rocks.
 I transmitted a hasty “engine out” to tower a few seconds before touch down.

-The time from loss of power, until I was on the ground was about 15 seconds.
+The time from loss of power, until I was on the ground was about 15 seconds (I have an audio recording of my flight which helped me confirm).
 My first touchdown was nose high in an area of rocks, dirt and scrub just before a shallow ravine.
 It became obvious that an attempt at a normal roll out would have me going over an embankment that leads to the 405.
 I was successful in getting stopped prior to the 405 embankment, but in doing so the nose gear and right main gear were sheared off the airplane and the right wing tip and one prop tip impacted the ground.

 In the final impact, the ELT was set off, my glasses and headset came off, and much of the contents of the plane ended up well forward of where they had previously been.
 I did a quick inventory to see that I was unhurt, transmitted on tower that I was ok, noted that I smelled no fuel, found my glasses on the floor, exited the airplane and turned off the master switch and mags.
 Emergency personnel were on scene within about 2 minutes.
 It’s a testament to the strength of strutted Cessnas like the 172 that I came out of the incident completely unscathed and that the door opened normally after I came to a stop.